What Is Your Rising Sign For Horoscopes? How To Figure It Out—And Why It Matters

 It is confusing because most of us know the word horoscope to mean the columns published in magazines such as Chatelaine that summarize your day, week, month or year ahead according to your zodiac sign.
 But it’s actually more than that!
 Astrologer R.H.
 Naylor first published the horoscope (birth chart) of a royal family member in the 1930s with coinciding predictions about their future.
 Eventually, as the general public became interested in forecasts, he developed a simplified version for the 12 zodiac signs that the public could read in newspapers.

 The reference system most commonly used in the West follows the path of the sun.
 In the span of the year, we track the sun’s journey and call its specific astronomical touchstones the equinoxes and solstices.
-Like now, the sun has just entered the cardinal fire sign Aries, which always marks the start of the spring equinox in the northern hemisphere.
+In March, the sun enters the cardinal fire sign Aries, which always marks the start of the spring equinox in the northern hemisphere.

 As mentioned earlier, the ascendant locates the eastern horizon at the time of your birth.
 In other words, the rising sign is the zodiac sign rising in the eastern sky.
 So the ascendant degree actually pinpoints where planets first become visible, rising above the horizon.